CoShare: An Efficient Approach for Redundancy Allocation in NFV: Identifying Correlation among Nodes Due to Network Structural Dependence

-{\bf Remark:} It is intuitive that a longer path with more network elements on the path is more subject to unavailability that a shorter path with less elements.
-This intuition motivates to use (\ref{linkdpi}) as the basis to measure how the reachability between two nodes depends on another node.
+{\bf Remark:} Having a longer path with more elements typically reduces the service availability.
+This motivates us to use (\ref{linkdpi}) as the basis to measure how the reachability between two nodes depends on another node.
 Essentially, $DI(i \rightarrow j | n) $ quantifies the extent that this reachability from $i$ to $j$ is affected by the failure of node $n$, and hence the extent that $i \rightarrow j$ depends on $n$.
-Note that, except for (\ref{linkdpi}), the other ideas of CoShare do not rely on the specific definition of $DI(i \rightarrow j | n) $, and hence could be readily ported when other definitions for $DI(i \rightarrow j | n) $ are preferred.
+Note that, except for (\ref{linkdpi}), the other ideas of CoShare do not rely on the specific definition of $DI(i \rightarrow j | n) $, and hence could be readily applicable when other definitions for $DI(i \rightarrow j | n) $ are preferred.